Benchmarking Stable Diffusion v1.5 across 23 consumer GPUs

 Observations

-2. There are very few surprises for which GPU is fastest for each backend.
+- There are very few surprises regarding which GPU is the fastest for each backend.
 Newer GPUs with higher model numbers are faster in nearly all situations.

-7. Many factors go into scannability for these stable diffusion QR codes, and consistently getting good results is no simple task.
+- Many factors influence the scannability of these stable diffusion QR codes, and consistently getting good results is no simple task.
 Shorter URLs lead to better results, as there is less data to encode.
-Using QR codes with lighter backgrounds leads to easier scanning, but less interesting images.
+Using QR codes with lighter backgrounds leads to easier scanning but less interesting images.
 Some prompts work much better than others, and some prompts can sustain much higher guidance than others.
 In addition, iOS and Android phones use different QR scanning implementations, so some codes scan fine on one platform but not the other.

 Other Technology Choices

-• SQS – Fully managed message queue service from AWS.
-This whole benchmark fit within the free tier of usage.
+- SQS – Fully managed message queue service from AWS.
+This whole benchmark fits within the free tier of usage.

-• DynamoDB – Serverless NoSQL database from AWS.
-The entire benchmark fit within the free tier of usage.
+- DynamoDB – Serverless NoSQL database from AWS.
+The entire benchmark fits within the free tier of usage.

-• Lambda – Serverless functions from AWS.
+- Lambda – Serverless functions from AWS.
 Used to provide HTTP endpoints constraining the use of SQS and DynamoDB.
-The entire benchmark fit within the free tier of usage.
+The entire benchmark fits within the free tier of usage.

 Code and Docker Images